Oil Transfers....moving someplace other than where it belongs.

 NOTE that the transmission of the early Paralever models (Paralever models have dry drive-shafts) have an open, not sealed and too large, V shaped vent hole, located just forward of the transmission output flange (that's the part on the transmission output shaft that the U-joint bolts to)...it is...just above, at 12:00 position, of the transmission output seal (that seal, green, has the open end, spring end, facing rearward on the Paralever model).
-Paralever models should have that hole plugged with RTV silicone compound (or something similar), and a very tiny hole put in it.
+Paralever models should have that hole plugged with RTV silicone compound (or something similar), and then a very tiny hole put in it.
 Later models don't have it.
 NOTE what I said about the green seal...the Paralever models have the output seal (no matter color) put in REVERSED from the the other models.

 Primary Causes for this transfer of driveshaft oil TO the transmission:

-1. Sagged suspension.
+a.
+Sagged suspension.

-2. Nivomat rear suspension units...which take a very short ride or a few bumps to self-pump up....these
+b.
+Nivomat rear suspension units...which take a very short ride or a few bumps to self-pump up....these

 were stock items on some RT models, optional on others.
 Nivomats after roughly 1982 pump up faster.

-3. Plugged breather passages/holes: there are two.
+c.
+Plugged breather passages/holes: there are two.
 The one that sometimes gets plugged is the small

 diameter hole in the special hollow bolt that holds the speedometer cable and battery negative wire.
 If